ThatAquarel/StudyGuides/english/2023-12-20-macbeth_act_3.md

  Macbeth.

-MURDERER, to the First Murderer
-He needs not our mistrust, since he delivers
-Our offices and what we have to do
-To the direction just.
+                                                He needs not our mistrust, since he delivers Our offices and what we have to do To the direction just.

  Then stand with us.—